PoP-PoPAPI/api/README.md

 This solves an issue with GraphQL: That we may need to define a field argument with arbitrary values in order to provide variations of the field's response (which is akin to REST's way of creating multiple endpoints to satisfy different needs, such as `/posts-1st-format/` and `/posts-2nd-format/`).

-### Nested fields in directive arguments
+### Composable fields in directive arguments

-Through nested fields, the directive can be evaluated against the object, granting it a dynamic behavior.
+Through composable fields, the directive can be evaluated against the object, granting it a dynamic behavior.

 The example below implements the standard GraphQL `skip` directive, however it is able to decide if to skip the field or not based on a condition from the object itself: